As per the recent Travel Protocol Released by the Government of Nepal:- On-Arrival Visa Service and No Quarantine rule appliesRead More

 Dhaulagiri was first climbed on May 13, 1960 by Kurt Diemberger, Peter Diener, Ernst Forrer, Albin Schelbert, Nyima Dorji and Nawang Dorji, members of a Swiss/Austrian expedition.
 The expedition leader was Max Eiselin; they used the Northeast Ridge route.
 This was also the first Himalayan climb supported by an airplane.
 The airplane, a Pilatus PC-6, crashed during the approach and was later abandoned on the mountain.

-The vast majority of ascents to date have been via the first ascent route, which is the “Normal Route” on the mountain.
-However ascents have been made from almost every direction.
+The vast majority of ascents have been through the first ascent route, which is the “Normal Route” on the mountain.
+However, nowadays, ascents have been made from almost every direction.

 Highlights of Dhaulagiri Expedition:

-We will be staying at 2/3 star hotel in Kathmandu, and fully camping basis while trekking and climbing.
-All rooms are on twin-shared basis.
-Single bedroom will be arranged on request and will cost additional.
-Utmost Adventure will arrange rooms with attached washrooms; however, while camping there will be tented shower and bathroom.
+We will be staying at 3 star hotel in Kathmandu, and fully camping basis while trekking and climbing.
+All rooms are twin-shared bedrooms.
+Single bedrooms will be arranged on request and with additional cost.
+Utmost Adventure will arrange rooms with private bathrooms; however, while camping there will be tented shower and bathroom.

 Mount Dhaulagiri Expedition is a strenuous expedition.
 Climbers who can walk/climb up to 5-6 hours a day on an uphill and downhill trail will find this expedition fulfilling.
 It is best that we prepare ourselves for the Dhaulagiri Expedition by climbing, jogging and exercising regularly at least couple months prior to the start of the expedition.
 Climbing to the Mt.
 Dhaulagiri should be relatively fine for those who have experience climbing/trekking in a high altitude environment.
 Past climbing, hiking experience would be an asset because technical skill is required for this trip.
 Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Utmost Adventure before booking the trek.